TheEmeraldBee/Braithon/DOCUMENTATION.md

 [Link](https://en.wikipedia.org/wiki/Brainfuck) To Wikepedia

 # To those of you that want to know everything
-Brainfuck works in a very simple way.
+Brainf\*ck works in a very simple way.
 This, does not.
-With the extended module enabled, you have all of the same methods that brainfuck has, + more :)
+With the extended module enabled, you have all of the same methods that brainf\*ck has, + more :)

 For example, you can use numbers to speed up the development process!